sergueik/testng-dataproviders/README.md

 ### Note

-When outside the project directory it is common to place the test datafile (like Excel spreadsheet) on Desktop, Downloads and similar of the current user.
-The dataprovider annotation parametes must be constant expressions and the constructs like
+When outside the project directory it is common to place the test datafile (like Excel spreadsheet) on Desktop, Downloads and other directories of the current user.
+However the dataprovider annotation parametes must be constant expressions and test method cannot use class variables or static methods like `File.separator` in annotation value, code like below will not compile:
 ```java
 Test( dataProvider = "Excel", dataProviderClass = ExcelParametersProvider.class)
 @DataFileParameters(name = "data_2003.xls", path = (osName.startsWith("windows")) ? "${USERPROFILE}" : "${HOME}" + File.separator + "Desktop" )
 ```
-will not compile.

 To workaround this inconvenienve, the __TestNgtestng Data Providers__ internally converts between `${USERPRFILE}` and `${HOME}` and vise versa on Linux and Mac computers therefore the expressions `path = "${USERPROFILE}\\Desktop"` or `path = "${HOMEDIR}/Downloads"` work across OS.